Updated 22 Jun 2023

 Sign in to reply

-Robin Chaddock Gorgeous Gussie 9 months ago
+Robin Chaddock Gorgeous Gussie one year ago

+Scaremongering.
 While it's true that D-Xylose (C5H10O5) and Xylitol (C5H12O5) are structurally similar (The latter being a hydrogenated form of the former.), they behave quite differently inside the anatomy of your dog or cat.
+I wouldn't blame yourself for your pets' apparent illness, it probably wasn't the food.

 Sign in to reply